Distance Education and Online Services Technical Support

 - A speaker for your computer to communicate with the proctor.
 You may not use headphones.

-- A strong internet connection (you should plug your computer directly into the router with an Ethernet cord rather than rely on fluctuating or weak connections with WiFi.)
+- A strong internet connection (you should plug your computer directly into the router with an Ethernet cord rather than rely on fluctuating or weak connections with a wireless connection.)

 - A private room (other people may not be present)